lrferr/mcp-orchestrator/docs/API_ENDPOINTS.md

 **Endpoint:** `POST /api/mcp/query`

 **Description:** Sends a prompt to the currently connected MCP server.
-The query is processed through Ollama LLM integration.
+For data-related prompts the orchestrator routes the request through the MCP protocol, calling the server tools (e.g., `execute_safe_query`) to return real database results.
+For general prompts the request is answered via the configured Ollama model.

 **Query Parameters:**
 - `prompt`: Text prompt to send to the LLM